harrytripp/azure-static/README.md

 ## Conclusion

-This project provided hands-on experience with Azure services, from hosting a static website to implementing a secure and efficient CI/CD pipeline.
-It enhanced my understanding of cloud infrastructure and automation, emphasizing best practices in deployment and security.
+This project provided hands-on experience with Azure services, from hosting a static website to programatically deploying resources using Bicep IaC.
+It involved implementing a secure and efficient CI/CD pipeline to streamline development.
+It enhanced my understanding of cloud infrastructure and automation, emphasising best practices in deployment and security as outlined in official documentation.

 ## Acknowledgements